apify/apify-sdk-js/packages/actor-scraper/puppeteer-scraper/README.md

 ## Limitations

-The actor employs a fully-featured Chromium web browser, which is resource-intensive and might be an overkill for websites that do not render the content dynamically using client-side JavaScript.
+The Actor employs a fully-featured Chromium web browser, which is resource-intensive and might be an overkill for websites that do not render the content dynamically using client-side JavaScript.
 To achieve better performance for scraping such sites, you might prefer to use [**Cheerio Scraper**](https://apify.com/apify/cheerio-scraper), which downloads and processes raw HTML pages without the overheads of a web browser.

 For non-seasoned developers, Puppeteer Scraper may be too complex.
 For a simpler setup process check out [Web Scraper](https://apify.com/apify/web-scraper), which also uses Puppeteer under the hood.

 ## Input Configuration

-On input, the Puppeteer Scraper actor accepts a number of configuration settings.
+On input, the Puppeteer Scraper Actor accepts a number of configuration settings.
 These can be entered either manually in the user interface in [Apify Console](https://console.apify.com), or programmatically in a JSON object using the [Apify API](https://docs.apify.com/api/v2#/reference/actors/run-collection/run-actor).
-For a complete list of input fields and their types, please see the outline of the actor's [Input-schema](https://apify.com/apify/puppeteer-scraper/input-schema).
+For a complete list of input fields and their types, please see the outline of the Actor's [Input-schema](https://apify.com/apify/puppeteer-scraper/input-schema).

 ### Start URLs